-- 1. To elect eight members to the Board of Directors to serve for the ensuing year or until their respective successors have been duly elected. - 2.
-To adopt an amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares of common stock available under the plan from 9,741,655 shares to 11,341,655 shares. - 3.
-To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this notice - 4.
-To ratify the appointment of Kesselman & Kesselman, Certified Public Accountant (lsr.), a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2012. - 5.
+- 1. To elect five members to the Board of Directors to serve for the ensuing year or until their respective successors have been duly elected. - 2.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this notice. - 3.
+To adopt amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares of common stock available under the plan from 13,841,655 shares to 23,841,655 shares and to amend certain other terms of said plan as described in the proxy statement that accompanies this notice. - 4.
+To approve an amendment to our Certificate of Incorporation, as amended, to increase the number of shares of our common stock, par value \$0.001 per share, authorized for issuance from 250,000,000 to 350,000,000. - 5.
+To ratify the appointment of Kesselman & Kesselman, Certified Public Accountant (lsr.), a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - 6.
 To transact such other business that is properly presented at the meeting or any adjournment.

 All of these proposals are more fully described in the proxy statement that follows.
-You may vote at the meeting and any adjournments if you were the record owner of our common stock at the close of business on May 4, 2012.
-A list of shareholders of record will be available at the meeting and, during the 10 days prior to the meeting, at the office of our Corporate Secretary at the above address.
+You may vote at the meeting and any adjournments if you were the record owner of our common stock at the close of business on February 26, 2018.
+A list of stockholders of record will be available at the meeting and, during the 10 days prior to the meeting, at the office of our Corporate Secretary at the above address.